June 30, 2019

 Like the rest of our worship, the Lord’s Supper is for everyone, but our participation varies.
 All baptized Christians, who trust in Christ as Savior and Lord, and seek to follow him more faithfully through belonging to a church that embraces the Gospel and cultivating peace in their relationships, are welcomed to eat & drink.
 If you are not a Christian, or if you choose not to commune, you are welcomed to come forward to observe or to ask for prayer.

 How should your children participate?

 Children are invited to come forward, either to receive communion or a prayer of blessing.
-To receive communion, a child must have been baptized and formally received as a communing member of this church (i.e. talked with our pastor) or officially received by the church to which you belong.
+To receive communion, a child should be baptized and formally received as a communing member of this church (by talking with our session) or officially received by the church to which you belong.
 If your children will not be receiving communion, we will gladly pray for them when they join you at the front.

 Please Note: The light drink is juice and the dark drink is wine.
 Gluten-free bread is available upon request.
 Please approach the table by the center aisle and return to your seat using the side aisles.
 We will come forward a few rows at a time, starting in the front.

 2 Communion Songs (to be chosen by the worship team)